dkrajzew/c64tools/docs/use_mem2png.md

 # Using “mem2png.py”

 “mem2png.py” shows a memory dump, optionally saving it as a png-file.
-When moving over the window, the memory address below the cursor position will be shown and additionally, the character address, both in decimal as well as in hexadecimal number system.
+When moving over the window, the memory address below the cursor position will be shown as well as the character address, both in decimal as well as in hexadecimal number systems.
 You may use this information for extracting a character set using “charset2png.py”.

 ## Arguments and options